 - REM sleep

 - Non-REM (NREM) sleep

-However, birds have more muscle tone while sleeping than mammals, allowing them to perch and sleep simultaneously.
-Despite this minor difference, birds still experience REM sleep.
+However, birds have more muscle tone while sleeping than mammals, allowing them to perch and sleep.

 Subject of Nightmares

-Even though research shows that parrots can dream, it’s harder to understand what they commonly have dreams and nightmares about.
+Even though research shows that parrots can dream, it’s harder to understand the subject matter of dreams and nightmares.

-According to Nature, songbirds such as zebra finches dream about the songs they sang during the day.
-The theory is that this helps birds to do the following:
+According to Nature, songbirds such as zebra finches dream about the songs they sing during the day.
+The theory is that this helps birds in the following ways:

 Parrots likely dream about similar topics since they rely on vocal mimicry to blend in with their flocks.
 Dreaming about the sounds they heard during the day could help parrots recall those sounds.

 Parrots are intelligent animals with a knowledge capacity similar to a human toddler.
 So, it’s reasonable to assume parrots use dreaming to enhance their performance in the waking world.

 Parrots may have nightmares about predators because they’re prey animals.